 Day 2 - Phnom Penh - city tour or Silk Island

-For first time visitors a day tour of some of the sites of Cambodia’s fascinating capital city including the Royal Palace, infamous Killing Fields site, the highly moving Khmer Rouge Genocide Museum at Tuol Sleng & Russian Market
+For first time visitors, a day tour of some of the sites of Cambodia’s capital city includes the Royal Palace, infamous Killing Fields, the highly moving Khmer Rouge Genocide Museum at Tuol Sleng and the Russian Market.
+Or……

-Day trip to the scenic and fascinating silk weaving island of Koh Dach.
-The tranquil island lies in the Mekong River just a few kms, but a world away, from bustling Phnom Penh.
-Explore the island’s quiet lanes and check out the centuries’ old methods of silk weaving still employed by the local villagers.
+Explore scenic Koh Dach.
+This tranquil island lies in the Mekong River just a few kms, but a world away, from the hectic capital.
+Wander the island’s quiet lanes and check out the traditional silk weaving methods.

-Overnight: Phnom Penh Transport: Taxi, Walk, Meals: B, L, D,
+Overnight: Phnom Penh Transport: Walk, Tuk Tuk, Meals: B, L,

-Departure overland, via the famous ‘spider village’ of Skuon (tasting not compulsory), and the 7th century jungle ruins of Sambor Prei Kok, former capital of the Chenla civilization – a little known, but stunning site.
+Departure overland, via the famous ‘spider village’ of Skuon, to the 7th-century jungle ruins of Sambor Prei Kuk, the former capital of the Chenla civilization.
+This little-known, but stunning site is, since 2017, Cambodia’s most recent World Heritage site.
 Lunch by a scenic lake before completing our journey to Siem Reap.